What Is Self-Service BI & What Are Its Benefits?

 Every single person on your team, in every department, can easily access and analyze key data.
 Marketers can analyze their customer’s data to better understand their needs.
 The HR department can analyze data to improve the workplace or to enhance the recruitment process.
 Your CFO and financial managers can build and share meaningful financial reports in no time.

 With the help of self-service BI tools, end users can visualize the data they need and understand what it means.
 Leveraging actionable insights makes it easier for your team to utilize data and improve productivity flows, as well as makes the process of going from insights to action seamless.

 Not only that self-service tools should provide actionable insights, but they should also foster collaboration and create discussions among the different teams of your organization.
 Sharing dashboarding with team and project members on an organizational level so everyone has access to the same data that they need to make a decision.

 Collaboration enables teams to share thoughts and ideas and allows team members to become more invested in the projects they are working on as they can see how their contribution impacts the organization on a higher level.
 This leads to having a stronger team which is vital for the success of any business.

-Also, problems are more easily and faster solved when more and different team members can put their eyes on it and express their point of view.
+Also, problems are more easily and faster solved when more and different team members can put their eyes on them and express their points of view.

 Simplifies the Daily Workflow